MATERIALS AND JEWELRY CARE

 WATCHES

-The Sif Jakobs Watches are made of 316L stainless
+The Sif Jakobs Watches are made of 316L stainless steel cases and bracelets, meaning they are hypoallergenic.

 UNIVERSAL JEWELLERY CARE TIPS